back

 But if you also have a blog on your Showit website, you’ll need to submit a second sitemap.
 The Showit blog sitemap will follow this formula: https://yourdomain/sitemap_index.xml

-Now it’s time to submit your sitemap(s) to Google Search Console.
+Now, it’s time to submit your Showit sitemaps to Google Search Console.

-How do I submit a Showit sitemap to Google Search Console?
+How do I submit my Showit sitemap to Google Search Console?

-Before you submit your Showit sitemap to Google Search Console, you need to know what it is.
+Before you submit your Showit sitemap to Google Search Console, you should know what it is.

 Google Search Console is a free analytics tool that helps you figure out what keywords Google associates with your website.
 You can also use it to find errors that you need to fix, and submit new content to be indexed (aka ranked) by Google.

-Remember, “index” is just a fancy shmancy way of saying that Google knows it exists.
+Remember, “index” is just a fancy way of saying that Google knows it exists.

-So after your Showit website is published, the very first thing you need to do is submit your sitemap to Google Search Console.
+So after your Showit website is published, the very. first. thing. you need to do is submit your Showit sitemap to Google Search Console.
+But it doesn’t connect via your Showit settings like your Google Analytics.
+You need to set it up step by step.
 Here’s how:

-Skip right to Step 3 if you’re already set up Google Search Console.
+(You can skip to Step 3 if you’ve already set up your Google Search Console.)

 STEP 1.
 OPEN GOOGLE SEARCH CONSOLE